IMPORTANT NOTICE – Please Read

-Last Update: January 2013
+Last Update: January 2015

 The Beltsville Agricultural Research Center (BARC) in Beltsville, Prince Georges County, Maryland is currently undergoing site screening at 59 areas to determine whether they warrant remediation under Superfund’s cleanup process.
 Work on six remedial investigation sites continues.

 BARC in Beltsville, Prince Georges County, Maryland covers 6,500 acres.
 The facility is owned and operated by the U.S. Department of Agriculture (USDA).
+The perimeter of BARC can generally be outlined by the following transportation routes: Interstate 95 to the west; Sellman, Odell, and Powder Mill Roads to the north; Laurel Bowie Road (Maryland State Route 197) to the east; and Interstate 95/495 and Maryland State Route 193 (Greenbelt Road) to the south.
+Several significant north/south transit corridors transect the property, the largest of which are U.S. Route 1 (Baltimore Avenue) and the CSX Railroad right-of-way in the west, and the Baltimore-Washington Parkway that cuts through the central portion of BARC.
 Research at BARC addresses soil, water and air conservation, human nutrition, and integration of agricultural systems as well as plant and animal science.
 In addition to large agricultural plots, wooded areas and wetlands, there are more than 800 buildings on the premises including research laboratories, administrative offices, shops, greenhouses, barns, and several houses.

 The site is being addressed through federal and state actions by the USDA.

 Final Date: 05/31/94

 USDA’s initial investigations in 1990, 1991, and 1992 revealed elevated levels of PAHs, several pesticides, PCBs, organic solvents, and a variety of heavy metals in soil, surface water, and sediments.
 Several former landfills and other disposal sites have been identified.
 Any contaminated surface water leaving the site could threaten several creeks and streams such as the Paint Branch, Little Paint Branch, Beaver Dam Creek, and Indian Creek that receive drainage from the site.
 These waterways all flow into the Anacostia River, which, in turn, flows into the Potomac River.
 Contaminants in the groundwater and surface water also threaten nearby wetlands adjacent to Beaver Dam Creek.
 Fisheries in the Northeast Branch as well as the Anacostia River provide a habitat for the Bald Eagle, an endangered species, and the Swamp Pink flower, which is a threatened species.